Blended Systems Thinking Approach 1: enhancing understanding to enable co-evolution in complex situations (diagnosis and design)

 There is such an approach.
 It exists in the form of the Blended Systems Thinking Approach that I have developed over the last 10+ years of applying systems thinking to complex situations.

 Traditional methods of working rarely seek to understand and work with complexity.
-Many organisations were designed in a time when being adaptable and flexible were not as important as they are today.
+Many systems were designed in a time when being adaptable and flexible were not as important as they are today.
 Many organisations continue to use approaches that might have been useful to them in the past but are of little use in complex situations.
 Approaches like Plan Do Check Act does not deal with complexity.
 Lean does not deal with complexity.
 Six sigma does not deal with complexity.
 So, we need a different approach to deal with the challenges of today.

 With this approach I do not seek to focus on ineffective long-term prediction and rigid planning.
 We all know that this is relatively pointless in complex situations.
 Instead, I help people to understand the complexity in which their situation sits and understand why things may not be working as expected.
 My aim is to enable the adaptability and flexibility required for organisations to thrive and survive, on a long-term basis, in a complex, and sometimes rapidly changing, environment.

-- Design from scratch – focussing on the perceived or initial intended purpose of the system, based on the multiple perspectives of the stakeholders.
+- Design from scratch – focussing on the perceived or intended purpose of the system, based on the multiple perspectives of the stakeholders.
 Taking into account POSIWID (the purpose of the system is what it does) and aiming for sufficient adaptability to manage your complex situation.
 Designing for positive emergence, where possible.

 I have no rigidly fixed way of going from A to B with my approach, just a range of options that I might use, depending upon the situation I face.
 I encourage critical observation throughout and whilst I will draw upon various elements of my approach in a sequence that fits with a specific diagnosis, there are some things I always do first.
 For example, a boundary critique.
 The complexity of the environment is infinite, so you need to decide what you want to focus on.
 A boundary critique defines the limits of what is to be taken as pertinent in the investigation, so it is beneficial to surface those judgements at the very beginning, if possible.
 This is why I always start with the boundary critique.
 I use Critical Systems Heuristics (CSH) to assist me, which gives some really easy to follow questions to get me started.
 What I try to do is identify what selectivity is occurring and I question the practical and ethical elements of those judgements with stakeholders.
 CSH is great for this and worth getting to grips with.
 I interview people, talk to groups of stakeholders, have workshops and might use other techniques, such as questionnaires, to bring in as many perspectives as I can, without it getting too overwhelming.
 I try not to go ‘too big’, or it tends to become unmanageable.
 I then identify what kind of tensions, values, conflicts and expectations exist and work with the stakeholders to decide what is going to be inside and outside of the boundary.